 Arising out of the horror of the Spanish Civil War, a candidate for canonization is investigated by a journalist who discovers his own estranged father had a deep, dark and devastating connection to the saint's life.

 A young journalist long ago rejected by his now aged and dying father finds himself investigating one of his father's former friends, a candidate for canonization.
-Uncovering the two men's complicated relationship from childhood through the horrors of the Spanish Civil War unveils a compelling drama filled with passion, betrayal, love and religion.
+Uncovering the two men's complicated relationship from childhood through the horrors of the Spanish Civil War unveils a compelling drama filled with passion, betrayal, love, and religion.
 An action packed story set during a murderous time in history that ultimately serves the present by revealing the importance and timeless power of forgiveness.
-Written by

 8 of 11 people found this review helpful.

 Was this review helpful to you?